 Timing of glucose regulation and remission

 Unfortunately, the longer a cat is diabetic, the less likely remission will occur.
-Achieving glucose control quickly increases the chances of remission.
+Achieving glucose control quickly increases the likelihood of remission.
 Cats that have diabetes for more than six months are less likely to go into remission.
 This is because the increased blood glucose injures cells in the pancreas that produce insulin, preventing the cat’s body from ever controlling glucose without an external source of insulin.

 Body condition score

 Overweight cats are less sensitive to the effects of insulin, so cats with a healthy body condition score (5 out of 9) respond better to diabetes therapy.
-Obese diabetic cats should be fed a diet that promotes 1 to 2% loss of body weight per week.
+Obese diabetic cats should be fed a diet that promotes a 1-2% loss of body weight per week.
 This slow, regulated weight reduction improves insulin sensitivity, may reduce the amount of insulin required, and increases the probability of long-term remission.
 (See the “Body Condition Scores” handout for more information.)

 Cats that require a lower insulin dose to control glucose levels are more likely to enter remission, as are cats that become diabetic at an older age.

 What is the bottom line with diabetic remission in cats?

-Staying in remission is likely, as long as the cat remains basically healthy and infection free and maintains a good body condition score while eating a low carbohydrate diet.
+Staying in remission is likely if your cat remains generally healthy and maintains an optimal body condition score while eating a low-carbohydrate diet.
 Remission can happen!
-But, remember that diabetes is still a disease that is more likely to be controlled than cured.
+Remember that diabetes is still a disease that is more likely to be controlled than cured.
 Relapse requiring a return to insulin administration is not uncommon so regular testing will be recommended by your veterinarian.